blankaex/blog/_posts/2023-04-10-effay-shoes.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="Converse Chuck Taylor 70, Palladium Pampa Lite Lace It" %}

 I'm currently rocking the Chuck Taylor 70s in the parchment colourway.
 The style and silhouette is fairly inoffensive, but also pretty uninspired.
-The comfort is also passable at best, so I'm considering benching them for another shoe.
+The comfort is also passable at best for me, so I'm considering benching them for another shoe.

 One brand that has recently caught my eye as a potential replacement is Palladium, whose claim to fame is a strange hybrid style they call "sneakerboots".
 They allegedly offer some of the look and functionality of boots (i.e. water resistance), but with the comfort, weightlessness, stylishness, and price tag of a sneaker.